 One of the blooming trees grew almost horizontally above the lake and we had lots of fun jumping off it.

 While we were there a group of Lao guys showed up and hung out around the lake drinking beer.
 They were very friendly and offered us beer and took photos with us.
-I guess they don't see "Falangs" (white people) very often.
+I guess they don't see "Falangs" (foreigners) very often.

 The main attraction on the loop are the many caves in the area.
 There's actually a really nice cave right next to Green Climbers Home: Xieng Liab Cave.